atharaq/atharaq.github.io/cs2-f23/lesson14.md

 <iframe src="https://www.youtube.com/embed/Am0zf_iqUGk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Often times, there is some code you wish to always run, regardless of whether an exception was thrown.
 Usually, this involves closing resources of some kind.
-For example, the following code (from "CopyFile.java" on Moodle) is part of a program which makes a copy of a file.
+For example, the following code (from "CopyFile.java" on BrightSpace) is part of a program which makes a copy of a file.
 The code opens a file to read from it, creates a second file to write to, and copies things from the first one to the second.

 ```java
 try {